-This Is Not A Selfie: Photographic Self-Portraits from the Audrey and Sydney Irmas Collection
+This Is Not a Selfie: Photographic Self-Portraits from the Audrey and Sydney Irmas Collection

-This Is Not a Selfie: Photographic Self-Portraits from the Audrey and Sydney Irmas Collection is organized by the Los Angeles County Museum of Art and guest curated by Deborah Irmas with the curatorial team of the Wallis Annenberg Photography Department at LACMA.
+This Is Not a Selfie: Photographic Self-Portraits from the Audrey and Sydney Irmas Collection is organized by the Los Angeles County Museum of Art and Deborah Irmas as guest curator along with Eve Schillo, assistant curator, LACMA, with the curatorial team of the Wallis Annenberg Photography Department at LACMA.
 SJMA’s presentation is organized by Rory Padeken, associate curator.

 Sponsored by Applied Materials Foundation, the Richard A. Karp Charitable Foundation, Theres and Dennis Rohan, and Dr. Jan Newstrom Thompson and Paul Goldstein.

 Virtual preview of This Is Not a Selfie with Rory Padeken, associate curator, and Jeff Bordona, director of education.

 Press10 fall 2017 exhibitions not to be missed, San Francisco Chronicle

 August 25, 2017